stumps-dev/meteor-persist-collection/README.md

 This function will synchronize your persisted collection with the Mongo collection.
 The return value consists of documents which have been inserted/updated/removed while the app was offline.
 This could be used to synchronize with the server collection.
 > note:
 Meteor.status().connected MUST be false when editing your collection offline, otherwise changes wont be returned by this function.
+Documents which were removed offline will not be removed on the client when synchronizing.
 #### Detect synchronization
 ```js
 Collection.isSyncing()